 Kasbah Bab Ourika in the Ourika Valley makes for a plush base for exploring the valley’s trails.
 Resembling an authentic Moroccan kasbah, its rooms are decorated with traditional local furnishings — rugs, throws, candles and lamps — and there’s a large pool.

-Stop for lunch with a Berber family
+Stop for lunch with a Amazigh family

 All meals begin outside as you sit on low stools in the family’s yard and drink mint tea while bread cooks in the traditional beehive-shaped bread oven.
 You’ll then head inside for flatbread, couscous and meat or vegetable tagine.